Linear Adversarial Concept Erasure: Experiments

-How does \method\ influence the geometry of representation space?
-We perform PCA of the GloVe representations, and color the points by gender, both on the original representations, and after 1-rank gender-removal projection.
-As can be seen in \cref{fig:pca}, the original representation space is clustered by gender, and this clustering significantly decreases post-projection.
-See \cref{app:v-measure} for a quantitative analysis of this effect.
+\paragraph{Clustering by Gender.} We now explore how \method influences the geometry of the representation space.
+Using \method with $\targetdimension=1$ iterations, we estimate an orthogonal projection matrix that hinders a logistic regression from classifying the representations by their associated gender.
+We perform principal components analysis on the GloVe representations before and after applying the orthogonal projection matrix, coloring the points by gender.
+As can be seen in \cref{fig:pca}, the original representation clusters by gender, however, this clustering significantly decreases post-projection.
+See \cref{app:v-measure} for a quantitative analysis of this effect.\looseness=-1